 - Three-quarters (75%) of the companies in the survey said they did not know where their most valuable customers were talking about them.

-- Nearly one-third (31%) do not measure effectiveness of social media.
+- Nearly one-third (31%) do not measure the effectiveness of social media.

 - Less than one-quarter (23%) are using social media analytic tools.

-- A fraction (7%) of participating companies are able to integrate social media into their marketing activities
+- Only a fraction (7%) of participating companies are able to integrate social media into their marketing activities

 Of course, other factors interfere with effective social media marketing.
 Having the right people managing your social media marketing, for 1.
 Here’s another graphic from the HBR study.